Make sure it’s worth watching.

 Parents worry when they see significant emotional or behavioral changes in their child.
 If you have an adolescent who is feeling misunderstood, depressed, anxious, withdrawn or alone, unsure about to how to express their wants and needs, or experiencing sudden changes in mood, we can help.

-Our therapists understand the developmental challenges adolescents face.
+The independent therapists who are affiliated with Soultenders understand the developmental challenges adolescents face.

-We have expertise in helping teens navigate their way through depression and other emotional pain, anxiety, trouble communicating with parents or siblings, substance abuse, peer relationships, academic pressures and LGBT identity issues.
-Our goal is to provide a safe and supportive place to help teens discover who they are, express their feelings and help them better understand themselves and their place in the world.
+They have expertise in helping teens navigate their way through depression and other emotional pain, anxiety, trouble communicating with parents or siblings, substance abuse, peer relationships, academic pressures and LGBT identity issues.